IlyaChichkov/RIMAPI/README.md

 ## 🛠️ Usage

 1. Start new RimWorld game or load one from saves with the mod enabled.
-When game map is loaded the API server will begin listening.
+When the game map is loaded the API server will begin listening.
 2. The default address is `http://localhost:8765/`.
 You can change the port from the RIMAPI mod settings.
 3. Use any HTTP client (curl, Postman, etc.) to call the endpoints.